Central Heights Wellness Policy

 Revisions and Updating the Policy:

-The DWC will update or modify the wellness policy based on the results of the annual progress reports and triennial assessments, and/or as District priorities change; community needs change; wellness goals are met; new health science, information, and technology emerges; and new Federal or state guidance or standards are issued.
-The wellness policy will be assessed and updated as indicated at least every three years, following the triennial assessment.
+The DWC will update or modify the wellness policy based on the results of the annual progress reports and annual assessments, and/or as District priorities change; community needs change; wellness goals are met; new health science, information, and technology emerges; and new Federal or state guidance or standards are issued.
+The wellness policy will be assessed and updated as indicated at least every three years.

 Community Involvement, Outreach, and Communications